jhiltonatr/java-challenge/readme.md

 #### Controller
 - Removed unnecessary `setEmployeeService` method
 - `getEmployees` Unify assignation and return statement
+- `saveEmployee`
-- `saveEmployee` Removed log entry as deemed unnecessary.
+  - Removed log entry as deemed unnecessary.
 IF it is required for Observability it could be replaced by proper use of `Logger` instead of `System.out` usage.
+  - Adding a new entity should return a copy of the saved data, or at minimum the generated `id` so the entity can be looked up using the `getEmployee` operation.
 - `deleteEmployee` Removed log entry as deemed unnecessary.
 IF it is required for Observability it could be replaced by proper use of `Logger` instead of `System.out` usage.
 - `updateEmployee`
   - Preferred usage of utility function `Objects#nonNull` over `!=` operator.
   - Prevent discrepancies between `employeeId` path variable and request body.
 The value in path variable is preferred as the correct value to update.
+  - Updating an entity should return a copy of the saved data.

 #### Service
 - Removed unnecessary `setEmployeeRepository` method